Act, Sense, Act: Learning Active Perception from Large-Scale Egocentric Human Data: Data Collection

 \subsection{Human-Robot Data Alignment}

 We formulate human–robot data alignment as a problem of structural isomorphism, representing both modalities in a unified, egocentric action space.
-This normalizes trajectories from both domains into a consistent, episode-relative reference frame, mitigating distribution shifts due to different embodiments and sensor configurations while preserving the intrinsic eye-hand coordination dynamics.
+This normalizes trajectories from both domains into a consistent, episode-relative reference frame, mitigating distribution shifts due to different embodiments and sensor configurations while preserving the intrinsic eye-hand coordination.

 A key challenge in human data is the absence of a consistent global base frame across demonstrations (e.g., varying starting poses, environments, and recording setups).
-To address this, we define the episode base frame $\mathcal{B}$ as the first frame of each trajectory, and express all subsequent poses relative to this episode-specific reference.
+To address this, we define the episode base frame $\mathcal{B}$ as the initial frame of each trajectory, expressing subsequent poses relative to it.
 All poses are represented in a body-centric local frame $\mathcal{L}$, with the $\mathbf{x}$-axis pointing forward, $\mathbf{y}$-axis left, and $\mathbf{z}$-axis upward.
 Under these conventions, both human and robot trajectories are mapped into the same egocentric, episode-relative space via a unified transformation:

 where $H$ denotes the head, $L$ and $R$ the left and right wrists, $B$ the base frame, and $W$ the world frame.

 To reconcile the morphological differences between human hands and parallel-jaw grippers, we map the high-dimensional hand configuration to a single gripper width, which is computed by averaging the distances from the thumb tip to other fingertips, abstracting complex finger articulations into a unified grasping signal.